ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * If the provisioning of the access token to the KDC has relied on the DTLS profile of ACE {{RFC9202}}, and the access token was specified in the "psk_identity" field of the ClientKeyExchange message when using DTLS 1.2 {{RFC6347}}, then N\_S is an exporter value computed as defined in {{Section 4 of RFC5705}} (REQ15).

-  Specifically, N\_S is exported from the DTLS session between the joining node and the KDC, using an empty context value (i.e., a context value of zero-length), 32 as length value in bytes, and the exporter label "EXPORTER-ACE-Sign-Challenge-pubsub-app" defined in {{tls_exporter}} of this document.
+  Specifically, N\_S is exported from the DTLS session between the joining node and the KDC, using an empty context value (i.e., a context value of zero-length), 32 as length value in bytes, and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-pubsub-app" defined in {{tls_exporter}} of this document.

   The same as above holds if TLS 1.2 {{RFC5246}} was used instead of DTLS 1.2, as per {{RFC9430}}.

 * If the provisioning of the access token to the KDC has relied on the DTLS profile of ACE {{RFC9202}}, and the access token was specified in the "identity" field of a PskIdentity within the PreSharedKeyExtension of the ClientHello message when using DTLS 1.3 {{RFC9147}}, then N\_S is an exporter value computed as defined in {{Section 7.5 of RFC8446}} (REQ15).

-  Specifically, N\_S is exported from the DTLS session between the joining node and the KDC, using an empty 'context_value' (i.e., a 'context_value' of zero length), 32 as 'key_length' in bytes, and the exporter label "EXPORTER-ACE-Sign-Challenge-pubsub-app" defined in {{tls_exporter}} of this document.
+  Specifically, N\_S is exported from the DTLS session between the joining node and the KDC, using an empty 'context_value' (i.e., a 'context_value' of zero length), 32 as 'key_length' in bytes, and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-pubsub-app" defined in {{tls_exporter}} of this document.

   The same as above holds if TLS 1.3 {{RFC8446}} was used instead of DTLS 1.3, as per {{RFC9430}}.